 - Accounts are required: customers can only check out after they make a user account

 To give you a visual, the following screenshot shows the Log In page, which is precisely what the customer sees if you select “Accounts are Required.”

-And the “Accounts are Optional” setting presents both choices for customers: the guest checkout fields and a button to Create an Account.
+And the “Accounts are Optional” setting presents both choices for customers: the guest checkout link and the form to log in or create an account.

 Custom Checkout Form Fields

 Prodigy has a few features to customize how specific fields appear in the checkout.
 The Phone Number field has choices for:

 Selecting “Hidden” removes the field from the Shipping Address form, while the others display “Required” or “Optional” text next to the field, depending on which you choose.

 Some brands may want to present a Log In page right as customers land on the checkout module.
 Others definitely see no other route than sending users right to the checkout.